gordonjmarc/oath/README.md

 ###  My Assumptions
 * User@Host is the first header, and marks beginning of an entry
 * SQL Statement is the last part of the entry
-* **This implementation assumes this isn't going to change, and code changes would be required if this became an issue!**
+* **This implementation assumes this isn't going to change!**
+* * If this was the case, we would require some changes in the regular expression I am using to split entries.

 ## Links
 * <https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html>